sirisian/ecmascript-types/decoratorreplacement.md

 SourceSpans carry hygiene context, so an identifier a macro CREATES is distinguishable from one it RECEIVED, and the two cannot collide.

-**Solves:** both failures, properly — and, per §5.3, the span-composition problem as well.
+**Solves:** both failures, properly â€” and, per Â§5.3, the span-composition problem as well.

 **Costs:** the protocol is no longer opaque strings.
-A token vocabulary is standardized — but see §1: ECMAScript's lexical grammar is already normative and changes far more slowly than its syntactic grammar, so this is far less than an AST and less than the earlier draft assumed.
+A token vocabulary is standardized â€” but see Â§1: ECMAScript's lexical grammar is already normative and changes far more slowly than its syntactic grammar, so this is far less than an AST and less than the earlier draft assumed.